Mo Farah: The stats behind his golden track career

 By that measure, no-one else comes close.

+Dame Jessica Ennis-Hill has four after a recent upgrade to gold, while Jonathan Edwards, Daley Thompson and Christine Ohuruogu have three.

-Linford Christie has two, as does Dame Kelly Holmes and Sally Gunnell.
+Linford Christie has two, as do greats such as Dame Kelly Holmes, Sally Gunnell and Lord Coe.

 Instead you have to look to global greats to put Farah's medal haul in the shade.